-In accordance with section 444 of the Companies Act 2006, the income statement has not been delivered.
+In accordance with section 444 of the Companies Act 2006, the statement of income and retained earnings has not been delivered.

-For the year ending 31 December 2020 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.
+For the year ending 31 August 2023 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.